What you need to know about moving to Oman…

 For many Moving to Oman is not the first thing that springs to mind when thinking about moving abroad.
 But with a strong, and growing, infrastructure, job opportunities, cheap (and luxury) accommodation and good health care and schools, Oman could be the perfect destination for you and your family to move and live.
 Let’s not forget that just 51 years ago Oman was extremely poor with a GDP of just $63.29 million in 1965 which has grown to $66.29 billion.
 This growth is continuing and now is the perfect time to move to Oman, or if you’re already there, to capitalise on this growth through clever savings and investments.

 One of the most important factors when moving abroad is the lifestyle.
 It’s essential that your new home will cater to your needs and afford you an enjoyable time.
 Oman caters for everyone.
 There are bars and clubs for those who like going out.
 Camping, swimming and hiking are options for those who are more at one with nature.
 Even better, a 3-course meal for 2 in a nice restaurant will only set you back around £40 – bargain.
 The large expat community is sure to make you feel even more at home and it’ll be easy to integrate into the community.
 An important point to make is that Oman has a very low crime rate.
 Yourself and your loved ones will feel safe.

-Unless you plan on retiring, it’s essential to find a job in Oman.
+Unless you plan on retiring and Moving to Oman,you will have to get a job.
 Fortunately, the growing country has countless job opportunities for English speakers with various benefits.
 Company cars are a very common perk, as well as health club memberships and a decent repatriation allowance.